robthompson16/support-for-early-career-teachers/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-mentor-materials.md

 Review 5 mins

 1. Start this session by briefly following up the actions that the mentee set at the end of last week’s session, which was to plan a lesson which retained core knowledge but also introduced values important to your mentee.
 Ask your mentee to summarise:

-   a. what they did
+   1. what they did

-   b. the impact of this on pupil learning (including how they are evaluating this)
+   2. the impact of this on pupil learning (including how they are evaluating this)

-   c. what they will do going forward to build on these actions
+   3. what they will do going forward to build on these actions
 2. Clarify the Learning Intentions for this session with your mentee

 Plan 5 mins